Meeting highlights from the Pharmacovigilance Risk Assessment Committee (PRAC) 6-9 April 2021

 PRAC investigating thromboembolic events after vaccination with COVID-19 Vaccine Janssen

-PRAC has started a review of a safety signal to assess reports of thromboembolic events (formation of blood clots, resulting in the obstruction of a vessel) in people who received COVID-19 Vaccine Janssen.
+PRAC has started a review of a safety signal to assess reports of thromboembolic events (formation of blood clots, resulting in the obstruction of a vessel) in people who received Jcovden (previously COVID-19 Vaccine Janssen).

 Four serious cases of unusual blood clots with low blood platelets have been reported post-vaccination with COVID-19 Vaccine Janssen.
 One case occurred in a clinical trial and three cases occurred during the vaccine rollout in the USA.
 One of them was fatal.